TN 48 (08-15)

 6. Vocational or technical training

-a copy of the certificate of intent;
+A copy of the certificate of intent;

-documentation that State-mandated tests were taken;
+Documentation that state-mandated tests were taken;

-the education level of the home school teacher;
+The education level of the homeschool teacher;

-a list of the courses being taught; or
+A list of the courses; or

-Upon receipt of the opinion,
+Upon receipt of the opinion:

-Document the claimant’s file or electronic claims record following the procedures in GN 01010.810 “Legal Precedent Opinions”;
+Document the student’s file or electronic claims record following the procedures in GN 01010.810F;

 Review the LPO to determine the type of documentation needed; and

 Request the appropriate documentation based on the requirements specified in the LPO.

 d.
 If the student does not submit the documentation specified in the LPO